 Leads are the symptom.
 Coverage is the cause.

-In local search, the shop with an address and reviews in a town wins that town's "[trade] near me" calls.
-When someone in the next town over searches "AC repair near me," Google shows them the map pack: three local businesses with a real address nearby, ranked mostly on proximity and reviews.
-No presence there means you're not in that box.
-You never were.
+In local search, the shop with an address and reviews in a town wins that town's "[trade] near me" calls, and buying more leads doesn't change who Google thinks is local.
+When someone in the next town over searches, Google shows them the map pack, three local businesses with a real address nearby, and no presence there means you're not in that box, no matter how many leads you buy.
+The adjacent-market play covers the full mechanism of this system.
+The short version: you're not short on leads, you're short on presence, and no amount of extra spend buys presence you don't have.

 A quick illustration